bluzelle/blzjs/readme.md

 ## Development verions.

+1. Clone this repository.
-1. Run `npm install git://github.com/bluzelle/bluzelle-js.git#devel --save` to install the latest development version.
+2. Run `npm install` to install dependencies.
-2. Refer to the API page above, or view the source and `/tests` directory for recent API changes.
+3. Run `webpack` to build the project.
+Output files should go in the `dist/` directory.
+4. Run `npm link`.
+5. In your client project, run `npm link bluzelle-js`.

 -----------